 - How to connect and share info with teammates

-- Strategies to centralise work in Slack
+- Strategies to centralize work in Slack

-Organise a to-do list
+Organize a to-do list

 If you’re looking for a more robust task management tool, try one of the many third-party apps in Slack’s App Directory.

-Whether they’re happening in person, over the phone or in a channel, Slack makes it possible to host effective meetings.
+Whether they’re happening in person, over the phone, or in a channel, Slack makes it possible to host effective meetings.
 Below are a few tips and tools to help your meetings flow seamlessly.